lospec/pixel-editor/README.md

 - Copy/paste
     - Add as selection
     - Show colors which would need to be added to palette

-- Transparency
-    - New layer with checkerboard behind drawing
-    - Add eraser tool

 - Palette option remove unused colors
 - Pixel Grid